Product Search

 About Ethiopia 'Wush Wush' Natural Grade 1

-The Wush Wush is a varietal that originated in Ethiopia and it is named after the small growing town of Wushwush.
+Arrived August 2023 in grainpro.
+Wush Wush is a varietal that originated in Ethiopia and it is named after the small growing town of Wushwush.
 Since then, the varietal has started showing up in other countries such as Colombia.
 It is considered to be a rare varietal, although, due to its intense flavor profile, it has recently become more popular and sought after as the demand for unique specialty coffee increases.
 Over the last few years different versions of the Wush Wush varietal have boasted big scores on the Coffee Review.
+We offered Wush Wush from our importer in 2021 and it was not available in 2022.
+It's nice to have some back again.

-This Wush Wush is grown by a handfull of local smallholders and brought to the Adola Washing Station in Guji for processing.
+This Wush Wush is grown by a handfull of local smallholders and brought to a washing station in Guji for processing.
 This and several other closeby washing stations are owned by Israel Degfa of Kerchansee Trading.
 We have had other coffees from Israel in the past.
 He maintains the highest standard of excellence regarding cherry selection and processing.
 His washing stations employ a variety of processing methods including the one used here.
-Our importer offered us this coffee in 3 intensities.
-We chose the middle of the three, the one they called "Refreshing Wush Wush"

 • Country: Ethiopia